-In this collection of essays, Paul Gray, a psychologist at Boston College, defines free play as an “activity that is freely chosen and directed by the participants and undertaken for its own sake.”
+In this collection of essays, Peter Gray, a psychologist at Boston College, defines free play as an “activity that is freely chosen and directed by the participants and undertaken for its own sake.”
 In other words, any adult-directed activity is NOT free play.

 Today’s parents spend more time managing, scripting and restricting their kids’ play time than previous generations.
 Since evidence shows free play is essential for the mental health, as well as the development of critical abilities children will need later in life, it should not surprise anyone that children’s anxiety and depression increases as the amount of time spent in free play declines.

 Parents seem to control every vestige of their childrens’ free time now, from play dates to birthday parties.
 In my community, children cannot be simply dropped off at birthday parties, but instead, the entire family must attend.
 Why?
 Not only does this create a financial burden on the family who wants to throw a party, but cannot afford to feed 10 or 12 families, but it is also ridiculous.
 The parents who want to spend two hours of their Saturday afternoon ensuring their child remains safe at their friend’s birthday party, are the same parents who hover over their children’s every action under the guise of “love” – this is overprotectiveness, and it is far from an act of love.